 |11.||Panasonic G2||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |14.||Panasonic GF1||Y||mono / mono||-||-||mini||2.0||-||-||-|

 It is notable that the GH1 has a microphone port, which is missing on the GM5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the GH1 and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the GH1 and the GM5 have been discontinued, but can regularly be found used on ebay.
 The GH1 was replaced by the Panasonic GH2, while the GM5 does not have a direct successor.
 Further information on the features and operation of the GH1 and GM5 can be found, respectively, in the Panasonic GH1 Manual (free pdf) or the online Panasonic GM5 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GH1 or the Panasonic GM5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-GH1:

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - More detailed viewfinder: Has higher resolution electronic viewfinder (1440k vs 1166k dots).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.70x vs 0.46x).